golemfactory/golem-docs/docs/Ncreators/javascript/tutorials/parallel_processing.md

 To speed up the process we can split the keyspace of the potential solution into smaller subsets and run the tasks in parallel.

 To achieve this we need determine the size of the keyspace for a given mask and algorithm:
 ```bash
 hashcat --keyspace -a 3 ?a?a?a -m 400
 ```

-There keyspace for this case is 9025 that could be split into 3 segements with following boundaries:
+There keyspace for this case is 9025 that could be split into 3 segments with following boundaries:

 - 0..3008
 - 3009..6017